St

 O, I had wooers aught or nine,

-They gied me rings and ribbons fine,
+They gied me rings and

 And I was fear'd my heart wad tine,